Notification Chains

 Let's start to consider notification chains

 mechanism from related data structures.
-As I wrote above, main data structures should be located in the include/linux/notifier.h header file, so the Linux kernel provides generic API which does not depend on certain architecture.
+As I wrote above, main data structures should be located in the header file, so the Linux kernel provides generic API which does not depend on certain architecture.
 In general, the notification chains

 mechanism represents a list (that's why it's named chains